Off-Belief Learning: Background

 \textbf{Zero-Shot Coordination.} The most common problem setting for learning in Dec-POMDPs is \emph{self-play} (SP) where a team of agents is trained and tested together.
 Optimal SP policies typically rely on \emph{arbitrary conventions}, which the entire team can jointly coordinate on during training.
-However, many real-world problems require agents to cooperate with other, unknown AI agents and humans at test time.
-This desiderata was formalized as the \emph{Zero-Shot Coordination} (ZSC) setting by \citet{hu2020other}, where the goal is stated as finding algorithms that allow agents to coordinate with \emph{independently trained} agents at test time.
+However, many real-world problems require agents to coordinate with other, unknown AI agents and humans at test time.
+This desiderata was formalized as the \emph{Zero-Shot Coordination} (ZSC) setting by \citet{hu2020other}, where the goal is stated as finding algorithms that allow agents to coordinate with \emph{independently trained} agents at test time, a proxy for the the independent reasoning process in humans.
 ZSC immediately rules out \emph{arbitrary conventions} as optimal solutions and instead requires learning algorithms that produce robust and, ideally, unique solutions across multiple independent runs.